2022–23 Washington Huskies men's basketball team

-The 2022–23 Washington Huskies men's basketball team will represent the University of Washington in the 2022–23 NCAA Division I men's basketball season.
-The Huskies, led by sixth-year head coach Mike Hopkins, will play their home games at Alaska Airlines Arena at Hec Edmundson Pavilion in Seattle, Washington as members of the Pac-12 Conference.
+The 2022–23 Washington Huskies men's basketball team represented the University of Washington in the 2022–23 NCAA Division I men's basketball season.
+The Huskies, led by sixth-year head coach Mike Hopkins, played their home games at Alaska Airlines Arena at Hec Edmundson Pavilion in Seattle, Washington as members of the Pac-12 Conference.
+They finished the season 16–15, 8–12 in Pac-12 play to tie for eighth place.
+They lost in the first round of the Pac-12 tournament to Colorado.

 Previous season

 The Huskies finished the 2021–22 season 17–15, 11–9 in Pac-12 play to finish in a three-way tie for fifth place.
 As the No. 6 seed in the Pac-12 tournament, they defeated Utah in the first round before losing to USC in the quarterfinals.